sensint/Motion-Coupled-Asymmetric-Vibration/README.md

 ### Firmware

-We provide the firmware for two build systems - Teensyduino (based on Arduino IDE) and PlatformIO.
+We provide the firmware for one build system - Teensyduino (based on Arduino IDE).

 The firmware was tested with the following microcontrollers: